fshafak/appiumPOC/README.md

 - Feature files should have the tags e.g. @done @regression @smoke @essential.
 Different terms can be used.
 These tags will     allow us to prioritise and run our test as soon as they are completed.
 - Jenkins allows us to run relevant tests through these tags.
-   For instance, below line is enough to trigger the job through Jenkins. verify -Dcucumber.options="--tags @driver --tags @done --tags @regression" -DconfigFile=jenkinsCH
+   For instance, below line is enough to trigger the job through Jenkins. verify -Dcucumber.options="--tags @driver --tags @done --tags @regression"